 9. Getting LostKnow where the start and finish are and where you will be able to park if you are driving there.
 Study the course map in advance.
 If you are one of the slower walkers on the event, you will need to pay more attention to the course markers as you'll have few marathoners to follow after the first couple of miles.
+You may also discover they have already taken down the course markings before you get to the finish line.
 I like to carry a course map with me, just in case.
-For some races, you may be able to download the course map to your personal digital assistant.
+For some races, you may be able to download the course map to your mobile device.

 10. Not Knowing When to QuitIf you are experiencing heat sickness, dehydration or hyponatremia with nausea, vomiting, blacking out or other symptoms, don't end your marathon with an ambulance ride to the hospital.
 Ask race volunteers to summon the sag wagon to take you to the medical tent before you need hospitalization.